 He says that the established industry-specific providers Telcos have turned to for years are offering the same thing they offered retailers and repeating the same mistakes.
 “That’s why they are turning to us.
 We help them imagine a future when introducing a new product, promoting a sale, changing a price or billing process — anything they have to do to run their business — doesn’t require updating every single individual system.
 It doesn’t even require contacting us to help.
 Everything is connected and seamless.
 The omnichannel dream delivered.”

-To learn more about how commerce plays a role in the future of telecommunications, read this white paper.
+Learn more about how commerce plays a role in the future of telecommunications with this white paper, and discover in case study how one of the world’s largest telecommunications company is outgrowing the monolith.